etcinit/enclosure/README.md

 ---

+## Introduction

+Before you begin, take note that Enclosure is a VERY opinionated way of writing Javascript code.
+It really asks you to write code in a very specific way, and yes, the code written on it looks a lot like PHP and Java (There is a reason for it), and just plain weird.

+### Things that you will probably like:

+- Complex and automated dependency injection
+- Automated file loading and construction of classes
+- No more relative paths on your Node.js code!
+- Support for ES6
+- Everything in classes!

+### Things that you will probably won't like:

+- Everything in classes!
+- It looks like PHP/Java (yes, there's even an entrypoint class with `main()`)
+- It doesn't fit in well with other libraries (yet)
+- It doesn't port to the web browser (yet)
+- You have to write your project around it

 ## About

 Enclosure is a library that aims to make developing complex Node.js applications easier.
 It provides a simple foundation for getting an Inversion of Control container and Module Loading system in your application.